Kainzor/Self-study/Terraform/README.md

 <h1>Welcome to my Terraform self-study repository!</h1>

-Everything you find in here is what I have been learning by my self, you can see all my finished projects inside "*Finished projects*" folder.
+Everything you find in here is what I have been learning by my self, you can see all my finished projects inside "<b>Finished projects</b>" folder.
 There's more to come and many things to test out!

 I will also be updating this readme file everytime I try out something and make a small document about my "todays" work and so on.